Sannazak/Web-Development-DIT342/README.md

 ### Pages

-* Home: Landing page showing a map based on your location and some recommended shops.
+* Home: Landing page showing a map based on your location and newly added stores.
 Also allows the user to register, login or simply start to navigate through the stores from the store button.
 * Search for store: Here it's possible to search for stores based on locations.
 A button to view the store will direct to the store’s page.
 An add store button will be activated when the user is logged In.
 * Store page: These pages contain the details of the chosen store.
 Includes contact information, address, services, and gear available, prices and a small description of the store.
 A button to update or delete the store and to mark it as favourite will be available when the user is logged In.
 * Profile page: Here the user can enter their details and preferences.
 These will later be used to filter for spots and stores.